 Creating any Access Control Policy (ACP) requires you to have a connected Traefik Hub Agent.
 Please, refer to the installation guide for more information.

 BasicAuth Access Control Policy,

-click on the Create a Policy button at the top-right corner of the page
+select the Create a Policy button

 or go to the creation page directly.

 These fields are the required for creating an Access Control Policy.